spectreconsole/spectre.console/docs/input/appendix/borders.md

     - And more...
 ---

-There is different built-in borders you can use for tables and panels.
+There are different built-in borders you can use for tables and panels.

 ## Table borders